arezooazhdarii/messaging-service/README.md

 # Java Socket Messaging Application

-This project is a Java-based messaging application using socket programming.
-It consists of a `Server` class that handles incoming client connections, a `Client` class that initiates and handles communication, and a `ClientHandler` class that manages client interactions.
+## Overview

+This Java Socket Messaging Application demonstrates two communication scenarios for players: same-process and separate-process.
+Players exchange messages, and each player responds by appending a message count to the received message.
+The application can gracefully terminate after the initiator sends and receives 10 messages.

 ## Project Structure

-- `src/main/java/com/message/ServerApplication.java`: The server program that waits for clients to connect.
+The project structure is organized into two main packages, one for each communication scenario.

+### Same-Process Communication

+- `src/main/java/com/message/same_process/`:
+   - `MainApplication.java`: Entry point for the same-process communication scenario.
+   - `Initiator.java`: Represents the initiating player, responsible for starting communication.
+   - `Receiver.java`: Represents the receiving player, which responds to messages.
+   - `Player.java`: Abstract class that encapsulates common player functionality.

+### Separate-Process Communication

+- `src/main/java/com/message/separate_process/`:
+   - `ServerApplication.java`: Entry point for the server in the separate-process scenario.
+   - `ClientApplication.java`: Entry point for the client in the separate-process scenario.
-- `src/main/java/com/message/ClientApplication.java`: The client program that connects to the server and communicates messages.
+   - `ClientHandler.java`: Manages client communication on the server side.
-- `src/main/java/com/message/ClientHandler.java`: Handles client communication after connecting to the server.
+   - `Server.java`: Handles server functionality, such as accepting client connections.

-- `pom.xml`: Maven build configuration file.
+- `pom.xml`: Contains Maven build configurations.
-- `runApplication.sh`: Shell script to compile and run the server and client programs.
+- `runApplication.sh`: Shell script to compile and run both communication scenarios.

 ## Prerequisites

+Before running the application, ensure you have the following prerequisites installed:

-- Java JDK 11 or higher
+- Java JDK 11 or higher.
-- Maven 3.6.0 or higher
+- Maven 3.6.0 or higher.

-## how to run
+## How to run

 Follow these steps to set up and run the application: